Types of Astrophotography

 Depending on the environment, and the camera system being used for an astrophotography shoot, the settings that need to be used for the camera, or digital camera, and lens utilization will vary.
 Practice will result in the most impressive and dynamic image and photo, in the meantime two things to take into consideration are exposure and white balance.
 Exposure is impacted by shutter speed and aperture, simply put the amount of time the shutter is open and the lens that controls how much light is getting through to the camera will impact the image and photo.
 White balance is the process of removing unnecessary or unwanted color and replacing with whites.
 Adjusting and controlling these few things will allow for more consistency and visual interest throughout astrophotography shoots.

-To make an image and photo interesting and beautiful there are a few tricks in making the composition as visually appealing as possible a camera system can only do so much, the appeal of the photo is the responsibility of the individual taking the photo.
+To make an image and photo interesting and beautiful there are a few tricks in making the composition as visually appealing as possible.
+A camera system can only do so much, the appeal of the photo is the responsibility of the individual taking the photo.
 Adjust the framing of the photo and avoid the center, as focusing on the center may cut off important aspects of the image.
 Utilize leading lines and structure in the image to direct a viewer's eye to the focus of the image.
-Be aware of empty space, and focus on balance, do not leave all the interest aspects of the photo on one side only.
+Be aware of empty space, and focus on balance, do not leave all the interesting aspects of the photo on one side only.

 CCD stands for charge coupled device, CCD sensors create high quality, low noise images, but they do consume a lot of power.
 CCD's are technology that allow for light detection in high quality data.
-CCD's are generally used in a digital camera, and particularly in astronomy, and astrophotography.
+CCD's are generally used in a security camera, and particularly in astronomy, and astrophotography.
 To take long exposure photos a CCD chip is used to detect errors in tracing and can command the mount to correct.